vlothec/TRASH/README.md

 ```

 ## Run
 TRASH requires at least one fasta file as an input (with ".fa", ".fna" or ".fasta" extensions).
 Multiple files can be provided as separate arguments or by merging sequences into one fasta file.
-There is no limit on amount of sequences provided.
+There is no limit on the amount of sequences provided.
 ### Simple run:
 ```
 TRASH_run.sh assembly.fa